 A Parlay bet, also known as an accumulator, is a form of wagering where several bets can be made on the same ticket.
 In a parlay, if any of the selected bets lose, the entire stake is lost.
-If any of the selections push (tie) the pay-out is reduced to what the rate would have been had that selection not been included.
-This form of wagering is extremely powerful when used correctly, however most use it to their detriment.
-In this article I'll first put parlay betting into perspective and then explain how to bet parlays profitably.
+If any of the selections push (tie), the pay-out is reduced to what the rate would have been had that selection not been included.
+This form of wagering is extremely powerful when used correctly; however, most people use it to their detriment.
+We'll first put parlay betting into perspective and then explain how to bet parlays profitably.

 Understanding How Parlays Work

-Imagine tomorrow you show up at the same casino and there is new game offered called Blackjack Parlay.
-How this game works is you make a wager and if you win 6 hands in a row the wager pays 60-1.
+Imagine tomorrow you show up at the same casino, and there's a new game offered called Blackjack Parlay.
+How this game works is you make a wager, and if you win 6 hands in a row, the wager pays 60-1.
 If you lose any hand before winning 6, your full stake is lost.
 Would you play this game?
-I sure hope not, just yesterday you discovered winning 6 bets in a row paid 63-1.
+I sure hope not as just yesterday you discovered winning 6 bets in a row paid 63-1.
 Why today would you play it at 60-1?
 Oddly enough, this is exactly what most sports bettors do.

 Betting Sites Shave the Odds

-As we just established the fair odds on winning a coin flip 6 times in a row are 63-1.
+As just established, the fair odds of winning a coin flip 6 times in a row are 63-1.
 We also know that both point spreads and total bets are 50/50 propositions just the same as flipping coins.
-What's amazing is take a look at the parlay betting odds at three of the most popular US sportsbooks:
+What's amazing is to take a look at the parlay betting odds at three of the most popular US sportsbooks:

 6-team Parlay Odds: BetOnline 45 to 1 | Topbet 40-1 | JustBet 35-1

-Now to their credit, things are just as bad in Las Vegas, as are they betting with local bookies.
+Now to their credit, things are just as bad in Las Vegas as they are when betting with local bookies.
 How do these betting sites, sportsbooks, and bookies get away with such highway robbery?
 No savvy bettor would ever use such poor bankroll management that they go from betting $100 to 5 bets later betting $3200.
 Parlays / accumulators are bets that target naïve gamblers who don't know any better.

 True Odds Parlays Explained